vinaydhegde/testdriven-site/_posts/2017-06-25-01-part4-react-component-refactor.markdown

 export default App
 ```

 Review the changes.
 Notice anything new?
-There's a number of changes, but really the only thing new is the use of the `componentWillReceiveProps` [Lifecycle Method](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle):
+There's a number of changes, but really the only thing that you have not seen before is the use of the `componentWillReceiveProps` [Lifecycle Method](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle):

 ```javascript
 componentWillReceiveProps(nextProps) {